-To diagnose the cause of the child's heel pain and rule out other more serious conditions, the examiner obtains a thorough medical history and asks questions about recent activities.
+To diagnose the cause of the child's heel pain and rule out other more serious conditions, the foot and ankle surgeon obtains a thorough medical history and asks questions about recent activities.
 The surgeon will also examine the child's foot and leg.
-X-rays may be used to evaluate the condition.
+X-rays are often used to evaluate the condition.
 Other advanced imaging studies and laboratory tests may also be ordered.